pinalikefruit/pinalikefruit.github.io/_attack_vectors/governance-attacks.md

 # Governance Attacks

-| A Governance Attack is the malicious exploitation of a decentralized protocol's intended governance mechanics to enact changes that benefit an attacker at the expense of the protocol and its users.
+It's the malicious exploitation of a decentralized protocol's intended governance mechanics to enact changes that benefit an attacker at the expense of the protocol and its users.

 ## What is a Governance Attack?